Kyle Harrison (lacrosse): 2005: Senior season

-In Harrison's final season at Hopkins, he led the team as co-captain to an undefeated 16–0 perfect season, culminating with winning the 2005 NCAA Division I Men's Lacrosse Championship.
+In Harrison's final season at Hopkins, he led the team as co-captain to an undefeated 16–0 season, culminating with winning the 2005 NCAA Division I Men's Lacrosse Championship.
 This year he was named the Tewaaraton Award recipient, becoming the first minority to receive the award.
 He also won the McLaughlin Award for the second time, and earned USILA First Team All-American honors for the second time.
 Throughout the 16 games that season, Harrison scored 24 goals and 20 assists, totaling 44 points.
-Kyle Harrison also played alongside freshman Paul Rabil on this 2005 team, who would continue on to win the 2007 NCAA Division I Men's Lacrosse Championship and the 2007 McLaughlin Award.
+Harrison also played alongside freshman Paul Rabil on this 2005 team, who would continue on to win the 2007 NCAA Division I Men's Lacrosse Championship and the 2007 McLaughlin Award.

 JHU Hall of Fame Induction

-Kyle Harrison was inducted into the Johns Hopkins University Athletics Hall of Fame in 2016.
-Throughout his four years at Hopkins, Kyle Harrison was a 3-time USILA All-American, 2-time McLaughlin Award National Midfielder of the Year, and 2005 Tewaaraton Award National Player of the Year.
+Harrison was inducted into the Johns Hopkins University Athletics Hall of Fame in 2016.
+Throughout his four years at Hopkins, Harrison was a 3-time USILA All-American, 2-time McLaughlin Award National Midfielder of the Year, and 2005 Tewaaraton Award National Player of the Year.
 More than 15 years after graduating, he remains the only Johns Hopkins player to win the Tewaaraton Award.
-Kyle Harrison netted a collegiate career total of 126 points, scoring 81 goals and 45 assists.
+Harrison netted a collegiate career total of 126 points, scoring 81 goals and 45 assists.
 As a faceoff specialist for Hopkins, Harrison ranks 3rd in school history with a 61.1% win percentage, victorious in 328 out of 537 faceoffs.
 Scooping a career total of 204 ground balls, he is one of just 11 players in school history with more than 300 career ground balls.

-2005–2021: Professional career
+2005–21: Professional lacrosse career

-2005–2009: MLL
+2005–09: MLL

 Kyle Harrison is a 7x MLL all-star.

-2005–2007: New Jersey Pride
+2005–07: New Jersey Pride

 Harrison was the first overall draft pick in the MLL for the 2005 season.
 He was a midfielder with the New Jersey Pride from 2005 until the 2007 season.
 He played in the MLL All-Star Game in 2005 and 2006.
 Harrison also played for the 2006 U.S. Men's National Team in World Lacrosse Championship.